retel-collombey/zabbix-mibs/README.md

-# ZABBIX MIBS
+# ZABBIX MIBS TEMPLATES
-XML files for integration of devices in ZABBIX via SNMP\
+XML files created from MIB for integration of devices in ZABBIX via SNMP\
 These files contain only the elements and discovery rules.\
 No triggers, graphs, dashboard or web.